cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2011-03-13-linux-what-to-monitor-v1-0-0.md

     - monitor
 ---

-I use to make mind map to organize my ideas, or to organize huge amount of data in a tree manner. **Maintaining your own root server is time consuming**, to say the least, but it will also force you to put your energy in areas where there is a lot of new things to learn.
+I use to make mind map to organize my ideas, or to organize huge amount of data in a tree manner.
+Maintaining your own root server is time consuming, to say the least, but it will also force you to put your energy in areas where there is a lot of new things to learn.
 Here I present you a mind map that contains most of the tools and ideas of what you should monitor on a #Linux server.

 This mind map is an ongoing work, that is why it has also a version number in it (v1.0.0).
 As soon as I will learn new tricks, the mind map will be updated.
 Your feedback is always welcomed!